jamiecarter7/mentalblockgaming/src/content/blog/importing-custom-sounds-into-minecraft.md

 For this tutorial, we will require [Audacity](http://audacity.sourceforge.net/), an excellent audio editing program, and Mental Block Gaming’s own program, the [JSONator](/blog/posts/importingcustomsoundsintominecraft/The%20JSONator.zip), both of which are free and easy to use!
 Of course, we will also need some sound files to work with.
 We will be using [this example resource pack](/blog/posts/importingcustomsoundsintominecraft/Custom%20Sounds.zip) for demonstration purposes.
 (More information about the creation of the JSONator can be found [here](http://obj-motivation.livejournal.com/1521.html).
 If you’re having trouble running it, try installing Microsoft’s Visual F# 3.1.2 [here](https://www.microsoft.com/en-us/download/confirmation.aspx?id=44011).)

 ![Mutliple resource packs](/blog/posts/importingcustomsoundsintominecraft/multipleresourcepacks.png)
-_<span class="text-center block mt-3">When multiple resource packs are selected, the top resource packs take priority</span>_
+_When multiple resource packs are selected, the top resource packs take priority_

 If you want to simply replace the game files with sounds of your own, you can overwrite the files used in the resource pack with a sound file of your own with the same name and format.
 If your resource pack is equipped in game, it will play your sound instead of Minecraft’s default sound.